WQ0829/HLA-typing_Pipeline/Argon_Scripts/Notes.md

 *HLAminer* (HLAMiner01.yml file included or use: https://github.com/bcgsc/HLAminer) # make a conda environment for *HLAminer*

 ### metaWRAP Notes: ###
-You must set up the bmtagger database, none of the other databases are necessary for this analysis.
+You must set up the *bmtagger* database, none of the other databases are necessary for this analysis.
 (https://github.com/bxlab/metaWRAP/blob/master/installation/database_installation.md)

 ### HLAminer Notes: ###
-Once these are all set up change the path names in the necessary scripts from hlaminer.
+Once these are all set up change the path names in the necessary scripts from HLAminer.
 This includes your perl and bwa paths.
 (.pl and .sh files in *"/Users/YOURUSERNAME/HLAminer-1.4/HLAminer_v1.4/bin/"*)